wissem01chiha/slxio/.github/CONTRIBUTING.md

 ## Welcome

-Welcome to the SystemDK Contributing Guide, and thank you for your interest.
+Welcome to the slxio Contributing Guide, and thank you for your interest.
 If you would like to contribute to a specific part of the project, check out the following list of contributions that we accept and their corresponding sections that are within this guide:

 * {Contribution type 1}